What is ganciclovir?

 CMV diseases, including CMV retinitis, can be What is an Opportunistic Infection? fact sheet.(OIs) of HIV.
 An OI is an that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is ganciclovir used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of ganciclovir in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of ganciclovir to:

-- Other types of CMV disease, including CMV pneumonitis (infection and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system)
+- CMV neurological disease (infection and disease of the nervous system)

-What should I tell my health care provider before taking ganciclovir?
+What should I tell my health care provider before using ganciclovir?

-Before taking ganciclovir, tell your health care provider:
+Before using ganciclovir, tell your health care provider:

 - If you are allergic to ganciclovir or any other medicines.